sg-s/xolotl/docs/reference/matlab/xfit.md

 ```

 When xfit performs a parameter optimization routine,
-it calls the `sim_func` using the xolotl object stored in the `x` property, which has been set up with trial parameters.
+it calls the `SimFcn` using the xolotl object stored in the `x` property, which has been set up with trial parameters.

 ### `parameter_names`